jfecher/ante-website/content/docs/language.md

 ## Integers

-Integer literals can be of any signed integer type (i8, i16, i32, i64, isz) or any unsigned integer type (u8, u16, u32, u64, usz) but by
+Integer literals can be of any signed integer type (I8, I16, I32, I64, Isz) or any unsigned integer type (U8, U16, U32, U64, Usz) but by
-default integer literals are [polymorphic](#int-trait).
-Integers come in different sizes given by the number in their type that specifies how many bits they take up. `isz` and `usz` are the signed and unsigned integer types respectively of the same size as a pointer.
+default integer literals are [polymorphic](#int-type).
+Integers come in different sizes given by the number in their type that specifies how many bits they take up. `Isz` and `Usz` are the signed and unsigned integer types respectively of the same size as a pointer.

 ```ante